· LoveMeIV Clinical Team · guides · 9 min read

 Missouri is not a full-practice-authority state for nurse practitioners.
 LoveMeIV operates under a Collaborative Practice Agreement (CPA) with a named Missouri-licensed physician, filed with the Missouri Board of Nursing.
 The CPA defines the scope of prescriptive authority, the chart-review cadence, and the on-site visit cadence the collaborating physician maintains.
 None of this is unusual — it is how most NP-led practices in Missouri operate — but it matters that the practice publishes the structure.
 You should be able to ask, at any point, who the collaborating physician is and how the chart-review cadence is run.
 We answer those questions on the call.

-The most common feedback is that the visit felt small in a way that the marketing for mobile IV rarely captures.
-Mobile IV is sometimes pitched as a treat — a little luxury, a recovery indulgence — and it can be that.
-But the patients who become regulars usually describe the first visit differently.
-They describe a clinician who arrived on time, sat down with them, took the intake seriously, and answered the question they had been quietly carrying.
-They describe a chart they can ask for.
-They describe a follow-up note from the same person who put the line in.
+Mobile IV is often pitched as a treat — a little luxury, a recovery indulgence — and it can be that.
+But the visit we are building is smaller and more serious than the marketing for this category usually suggests: a clinician who arrives on time, sits down, takes the intake seriously, and answers the question you have been quietly carrying.
+A chart you can ask for.
+A follow-up note the next morning from the same person who put the line in.

 That is the practice we are trying to build.
 If that’s what you’re looking for in Columbia, the phone number is on every page.
 We pick up.